jeffmcmahan/JSAppView/README.md

 </JSAppView>
 ```

 Care has been taken to ensure that the web view provides ample error data to `window.onerror` without requiring `crossorigin` script includes and CORS headers.
-This makes it possible to develop javascript apps without constant recourse to the Safari Web Inspector to retrieve error information.
+This makes it possible to debug HTML5 apps without constant recourse to the Safari Web Inspector.

 ## Javascript API
 On the main WKWebView javascript thread (i.e., in your web app), you can access `window.JSAppView_fs`, `window.JSAppView_path`, and `window.JSAppView_sqlite`.
 However, tools like Webpack and Browserify can alias these variables to make things look and feel more like node.js.
 Here's an example webpack.config.js file: